This film was previously reviewed on 30/08/17 as part of Venice Film Festival.

 WRITERS: Alexander Payne, Jim Taylor

-SYNOPSIS: A social satire in which a guy realizes he would have a better life if he were to shrink himself.
+SYNOPSIS: A social satire in which a guy realises he would have a better life if he were to shrink himself.